caseyg/awesome/TOPICS.md

 ## assistant

 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Open and self-hostable.
+Self-hostable.
 Get answers from the internet or your docs.
 Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Access from web, obsidian, emacs, desktop.
-Build agents.
-Create automations
+Build custom agents, personalized automations.

 ## emacs

 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Open and self-hostable.
+Self-hostable.
 Get answers from the internet or your docs.
 Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Access from web, obsidian, emacs, desktop.
-Build agents.
-Create automations
+Build custom agents, personalized automations.

 ## image-generation

 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Open and self-hostable.
+Self-hostable.
 Get answers from the internet or your docs.
 Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Access from web, obsidian, emacs, desktop.
-Build agents.
-Create automations
+Build custom agents, personalized automations.

 ## llama3

 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Open and self-hostable.
+Self-hostable.
 Get answers from the internet or your docs.
 Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Access from web, obsidian, emacs, desktop.
-Build agents.
-Create automations
+Build custom agents, personalized automations.

 *   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
 Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

 ## llamacpp

 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Open and self-hostable.
+Self-hostable.
 Get answers from the internet or your docs.
 Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Access from web, obsidian, emacs, desktop.
-Build agents.
-Create automations
+Build custom agents, personalized automations.

 ## offline-llm

 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Open and self-hostable.
+Self-hostable.
 Get answers from the internet or your docs.
 Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Access from web, obsidian, emacs, desktop.
-Build agents.
-Create automations
+Build custom agents, personalized automations.

 ## research

 *   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Open and self-hostable.
+Self-hostable.
 Get answers from the internet or your docs.
 Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Access from web, obsidian, emacs, desktop.
-Build agents.
-Create automations
+Build custom agents, personalized automations.

 *   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - LLM based autonomous agent that conducts in-depth web research on any given topic